jameel-institute/daedalus.api/README.md

 To add an endpoint, implement a method in `api.R` with `@porcelain` comment, then run `roxygen2::roxygenize()` to generate the porcelain code in `porcelain.R`.
 See the [porcelain docs](https://reside-ic.github.io/porcelain/articles/roxygen.html) for more details.

+## Testing

+Redis needs to be running for the e2e tests to pass.
+Use `./scripts/redis start`, and tear down with `./scripts/redis kill.`

 ## Model versions

 The API should be backwards compatible and support running older versions of the model.